DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-unprompted-auth.md

 {::boilerplate bcp14-tagged}

-This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing: Integer, Token and Byte Sequence.
+This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing: Integer and Byte Sequence.

 # Computing the Authentication Proof {#compute-proof}

-This document only defines Unprompted Authentication for uses of HTTP with TLS
+This document only defines the Signature and HMAC authentication schemes for uses of HTTP with TLS {{!TLS=RFC8446}}.
+This includes any use of HTTP over TLS as typically used for HTTP/2 {{H2}}, or HTTP/3 {{H3}} where the transport protocol uses TLS as its authentication and key exchange mechanism
-{{!TLS=RFC8446}}.
-This includes any use of HTTP over TLS as typically used for HTTP/2 {{H2}}, or HTTP/3 {{H3}} where the transport protocol uses TLS as its authentication and key exchange mechanism {{?QUIC-TLS=RFC9001}}.
+{{?QUIC-TLS=RFC9001}}.

 The user agent leverages a TLS keying material exporter {{!KEY-EXPORT=RFC5705}}
 to generate a nonce which can be signed using the user's key.
 The keying